max-p-log-p/ViB/README.md

 Many web pages have invalid html.
 It is possible to fix this by requesting the page with \h, manually fixing the error, then reparsing with %!parse.

 The get function in ~/.bashrc will still append '?' to the url if the data is empty.
 This may cause websites to break, although it is not the fault of the http client (curl).
-This can be fixed by temporarily removing the --data-raw '' argument to curl in the get function in ~/.bashrc.
+This can be fixed by temporarily removing the --data-raw '' argument to curl in the get function in ~/.bashrc or by requesting the raw html via \h and reparsing with :%!parse since the \h command does not use --data-raw.

 Work In Progress
 ----------------